-During a heart attack, one of these plaques can rupture and a blood clot forms on the site of the rupture and blocks the flow of blood through the artery.
+In most cases, a lack of oxygen to your heart, usually from a heart attack, damages its main pumping chamber, the left ventricle.
 Without oxygen-rich blood circulating to that area of your heart, the heart muscle can weaken and progress into cardiogenic shock.

-Rarely, cardiogenic shock happens when your heart's right ventricle is damaged.
-Your heart's right ventricle sends blood to your lungs to receive oxygen before being pumped to the rest of your body.
-Damage to the right ventricle makes it so your heart can't effectively pump blood to your lungs, so your body doesn't get sufficient oxygen.
+Rarely, damage to your heart's right ventricle, which sends blood to your lungs to receive oxygen, leads to cardiogenic shock.
+Damage to the right ventricle hinders your heart's ability to pump blood to your lungs, depriving your body of adequate oxygen.

-Although heart attacks are the most common cause, cardiogenic shock can also occur due to other conditions, such as inflammation of the heart muscle (myocarditis) or infection of the heart valves (endocarditis).
-Other causes include drug overdoses or poisoning with substances that can affect your heart's pumping ability.
+Other possible causes of cardiogenic shock include inflammation of the heart muscle (myocarditis), infection of the heart valves (endocarditis), weakened heart from any cause, drug overdoses or poisoning with substances that can affect your heart's pumping ability.

 You Are ...
 The Campaign for Mayo Clinic

 Mayo Clinic is a not-for-profit organization.
 Make a difference today.